zohaib87/xe-plugin/README.md

 5. Run `npm run build` command to generate a clean copy in destination folder.

 *Note: `.pot` file will also be generated inside languages folder.*

+## Contributing

+🖥️ Hello, fellow developer! 🙂

+Your [pull requests](https://github.com/XeCreators/xe-plugin/pulls) will be highly welcomed.
+If you're looking for something to start with, you can check the [issues](https://github.com/XeCreators/xe-plugin/issues) or open one about something you want to contribute and we can discuss it before your pull request.